 Introduction

 Protein and peptide-based drugs (biologics) have emerged as a promising class of therapeutic agents due to their high selectivity, efficacy, and reduced side effects compared to small molecule drugs.
-The oral delivery of biologics, as well as other drugs, is usually favored over parenteral administration, due to ease of administration, improved patient compliance, and reduced production costs.
-However, oral administration of biologics is challenging due to the enzymatic and chemical/physical degradation of these drugs in the gastrointestinal tract (GIT) 1,2.
+The oral delivery of biologics, as well as other drugs, is usually favored over parenteral administration due to ease of administration, improved patient compliance, and reduced production costs.
+However, the oral administration of biologics is challenging due to the enzymatic and chemical/physical degradation of these drugs in the gastrointestinal tract (GIT) 1,2.

-Several strategies have been developed to address the challenges of oral administration of biologics, including chemical modifications such as PEGylation and pro-drug designs, nanoparticles-based delivery systems, and the co-administration of protease inhibitors and absorption-enhancing compounds alongside the therapeutic protein 1.
-Nonetheless, these approaches often reduce the efficiency of biologics therapeutics and are associated with high production costs 1,3.
+Several strategies have been developed to address the challenges associated with the oral administration of biologics, including chemical modifications such as PEGylation and pro-drug designs, nanoparticle-based delivery systems, and the co-administration of protease inhibitors and absorption-enhancing compounds alongside the therapeutic protein 1.
+However, these approaches often reduce the efficiency of these biologics and are associated with high production costs 1,3.
 Engineered bacteria have emerged as promising platforms for the oral delivery of therapeutic proteins and peptides.
 Recent studies have demonstrated the feasibility of utilizing these bacteria to express and secrete therapeutic molecules directly in the gastrointestinal tract 4,5.
-These bacteria are naturally designed to withstand the harsh conditions of the stomach, allowing them to reach the small intestine and colon, where they can release the therapeutic proteins without the need for complex purification processes 6.
+These bacteria are naturally designed to withstand the harsh conditions found in the stomach, allowing them to reach the small intestine and colon, where they can release the therapeutic proteins without the need for complex purification processes 6.

 Bacterial secretion systems present a promising option for engineering bacteria to secrete therapeutic proteins 7.
-These secretion systems are naturally utilized by bacteria to transport proteins across their cell membranes, and play crucial roles in bacterial physiology, pathogenesis, and interactions with the environment 6,8.
-A prominent example of a bacterial secretion system that was previously utilized for the delivery of biologics is the type 3 secretion system (T3SS) 9-11.
+These secretion systems are normally used by bacteria to transport proteins across their cell membranes, and they play crucial roles in bacterial physiology, pathogenesis, and interactions with the environment 6,8.
+A prominent example of a bacterial secretion system that was previously utilized for biologic delivery is the type 3 secretion system (T3SS) 9-11.
 This secretion system, which is found in many Gram-negative pathogens, is a syringe-like apparatus comprising more than 20 different proteins that can inject effector proteins across the bacterial outer membrane and into host cells 12-15.
 The T3SS has been shown to mediate the secretion of recombinant proteins such as vaccine antigens, enzymes, transcription factors, and anticancer drugs 6,16.
-Our group previously showed that we can utilize the T3SS of enteropathogenic Escherichia coli (EPEC) to secrete functional IFNα2 across the bacterial outer membrane and into the extracellular environment 17.
-While the T3SS is an exciting secretion system that was shown to promote the secretion of various proteins 9-11, the complex is expressed mainly in pathogenic bacteria.
-Several groups have successfully transferred the T3SS into non-pathogenic strains 18, however, safety concerns remain.
+Our group previously demonstrated that we can utilize the T3SS of enteropathogenic Escherichia coli (EPEC) to secrete functional interferon-α2 (IFNα2) across the bacterial outer membrane and into the extracellular environment 17.
+While the T3SS is an exciting secretion system that has been shown to promote the secretion of various proteins 9-11, the complex is expressed mainly in pathogenic bacteria.
+While several groups have successfully transferred the T3SS into non-pathogenic strains 18, safety concerns persist.